 Do not skip this step!
 Many backyard BBQs have been ruined by over-eager grillers.
 When your steak is on the grill, the proteins constrict and squeeze the juice out.
 By letting your steak rest for five minutes – either on a plate or cutting board – it allows the juices to be reabsorbed by the meat (which makes it taste a whole lot better, too!)
 Finish with thin slice of butter melted on top for a savory steak that will make your mouth water.

 As you can see, grilling the perfect steak is quite easy to do once you know how to do it.
 All you need to do is follow these tips and make sure you have the right tools for the job.
 I hope this has been helpful, now go out into the world and grill great steaks!
 And now… I will shamelessly plug our large selection of grilling accessories available at HomeWetBar.com.
-Get one of the grill seasoning sets if you get nothing else, the grilling salts are extremely flavorful and the best I’ve found anywhere, that’s why we import them.
-I use them every single time I cook steak.
+Get one of the grill seasoning sets if you get nothing else, or maybe a new cutting board for cutting and displaying those steaks!
+Or some grill salts from Omaha steaks I use alternate between the tried and true and different quality grill salts like the ones from Omaha steaks.
 Of course you don’t have to have them, but they sure make grilling the perfect steak a lot easier!
 What tips do you have for cooking steak?
 Let us know in the comments below!